top of page

 Swallows are often best identified by how they fly.
 Other birds catch insects out of the air - flycatchers wait on their perch and then zip out and back; swifts glide and bank a little more stiffly and higher up in the air - but no others fly with this kind of daredevil quickness and agility.

-Three species of swallows are common in Philadelphia (a few others show up too in smaller numbers):
+Three species of swallows are expected in Philadelphia (a few others show up, too, in smaller numbers):

 • Tree swallows have iridescent, malachite blue backs and clean white bellies.